FOSSBots/puppet/README.md

-# puppet-playground
+# Puppet
-Playground for my puppet idea
+Production puppet code for MirahezeBots.

+Changes to this repo are automatically deployed so please be careful.